ShamikOfficial/Green-Purchasing-Behavior/README.md

 * **Poverty spikes (rate > 15%)** still correlate with lower organic/green purchases, yet several metro areas counteract this via high specialized-store density (per Food Environment Atlas indicators).
 * **Top category combinations** (by total dollars) remain concentrated in urban California, New York, and Alaska boroughs thanks to their large direct-sales and farmers-market footprints.

-> Rerun the notebook to regenerate outputs after refreshing source data; the README is aligned with the Excel-based pipeline.

 ---